Arch-CrossChainNFT/Arch-CrossChainNFT/README.md

 ## License
 This project is licensed under the MIT License.

-## Contact
-For any questions or inquiries, please reach out to us at [contact@crosschainnft.com](mailto:contact@crosschainnft.com).

 ## Acknowledgements
 Special thanks to the Archway management team for their support and to the developer community for their collaboration.

----

 ## Project Inspiration
 With the increasing popularity of NFTs and the growing ecosystem of the Cosmos network, there was a clear need for a unified platform to trade NFTs across various chains.
 By leveraging the low fees and sustainability of Archway, we aimed to create a marketplace that not only addresses this need but also fosters the growth and adoption of NFTs in the Cosmos ecosystem.
 Our goal is to provide users with a seamless and efficient trading experience, contributing to the overall development of the blockchain space.